Patient Rights and Responsibilities

 - To be informed of any research aspect of your care and to be able to decline participation.
 Non-participation will not jeopardize your access to medical care and treatment.

 - To express grievances to the appropriate person as defined in USHS policy without fear of retribution.
+Please click on the following link if you wish to register a concern or complaint.

 - To seek prompt medical attention.